Firedrago95/project_bobzip/README.md

   - Used [@ExceptionHandler for Exception Handling](https://flowerdragon95.tistory.com/XXX) to manage exceptions for unauthorized delete requests or "no results" searches.
 (Note: Link was empty)

 #### Recipe "Likes"
   - Retrieves the total "like" count for a recipe.
-(API)
   - Displays a filled heart for users who have "liked" a recipe; users can toggle the "like" on and off.
 (API)
   - Users can view a collection of all recipes they have "liked".

 ### Refrigerator Management
 - Users can register ingredients to their refrigerator.
-(API)
 - Users can search for recipes that can be made with their registered ingredients.
-(API)
   - Search results are sorted by the number of available ingredients, displaying "available" vs. "needed" ingredients for each recipe.
   - [Using Querydsl to search recipes with refrigerator ingredients](https://flowerdragon95.tistory.com/207)

 ### Comment Management
 - Implemented full CRUD functionality for comments on recipes.
-(API)
   - [Fetching comments via AJAX request](https://flowerdragon95.tistory.com/204), [Creating comments](https://flowerdragon95.tistory.com/205), [Updating comments](https://flowerdragon95.tistory.com/206).